Portraits of Wild Africa

 |Deposit||Due now to reserve your space||$1,500|

 |Final||February 25, 2024||Remaining Balance|

 Payments are due based on the schedule above.
 All reservations require a deposit to confirm reservation of your space.

 Until the Final Payment due date, deposits are refundable except for a cancellation fee of $150 per person, which can be applied toward another trip if reserved within six months of the cancelled trip’s departure date.
 Cancellations are non-transferrable.
 No refunds are given after the Final Payment due date.

 - All leaders, transport, park entry fees, landing fees, and permits for all activities unless described as optional.

 - Four internal flights.

-- Meals from dinner on August 6 through breakfast on August 21, plus breakfast on August 22.
+- Meals from dinner on August 5 through breakfast on August 21, except meals listed in Not Included section.